Peteraa/rtsknulps/readme.md

 Install
 -------
-The plan is to get Splunkstr into the chrome web store as a free and open source extension, but until then you can install this extension manually in developer mode.
+The plan is to get Rtsknulps into the chrome web store as a free and open source extension, but until then you can install this extension manually in developer mode.

 Here is how to do it:
 1. Download as ZIP from Github and extract it.